Ziforge/gaulosen-study/VERIFICATION_GUIDE.md

-# Automated Verification Guide for Gaulossen Bird Recordings
+# Automated Verification Guide for Gaulosen Bird Recordings

-This guide explains the automated quality assessment and verification workflow for the Gaulossen bird recording analysis.
+This guide explains the automated quality assessment and verification workflow for the Gaulosen bird recording analysis.

 ## Overview